-Total Coliform bacteria are used as indicators of microbial contamination of drinking water because testing for them is easy.
-While not disease-causing organisms themselves, they are often found in association with other microbes that are capable of causing disease.
-Coliform bacteria are more hardy than many disease-causing organisms; therefore, their absence from water is a good indication that the water is microbiologically safe for human consumption.
-2012 Total Coliform REPORTED MONTHLY TESTS FOUND NO COLIFORM BACTERIA
+Total Coliform bacteria are i used as indicators of microbial contamination of drinking wate found in association with oth her microbes that are capable of causing disease.
+Coliform bac good indication that the wate er is microbiologically safe for human consumption.
+2016 Total Coliform REPORTED MONTHLY TESTS FOUND NO COLIFO

-REPORTED MONTHLY TESTS FOUND NO E.coli BACTERIA
+ORM BACTERIA REPORTED MONTHLY TESTS FOUND NO E coli BACTERIA 2016 E.coli